Plecoptera: Life cycle

 The female can lay up to one thousand eggs.
 It will fly over the water and drop the eggs in the water.
 It also may hang on a rock or branch.
 Eggs are covered in a sticky coating which allows them to adhere to rocks without being swept away by swift currents.
 The eggs typically take two to three weeks to hatch, but some species undergo diapause, with the eggs remaining dormant throughout a dry season, and hatching only when conditions are suitable.

 The insects remain in the nymphal form for one to four years, depending on species, and undergo from 12 to 36 molts before emerging and becoming terrestrial as adults.
 Before becoming adults, nymphs will leave the water, attach to a fixed surface and molt one last time.

 The adults generally only survive for a few weeks, and emerge only during specific times of the year when resources are optimal.
 Some do not feed at all, but those that do are herbivorous.
 Adults are not strong fliers and generally stay near the stream or lake they hatched from.

-Systematics

-Traditionally, the stoneflies were divided into two suborders, the "Antarctoperlaria" (or "Archiperlaria") and the Arctoperlaria.
-However, the former simply consists of the two most basal superfamilies of stoneflies, which do not seem to be each other's closest relatives.
-Thus, the "Antarctoperlaria" are not considered a natural group (despite some claims to the contrary).

-The Arctoperlaria, though, have been divided into two infraorders, the Euholognatha (or Filipalpia) and the Systellognatha (also called Setipalpia or Subulipalpia).
-This corresponds to the phylogeny with one exception: the Scopuridae must be considered a basal family in the Arctoperlaria, not assignable to any of the infraorders.
-Alternatively, the Scopuridae were placed in an unranked clade "Holognatha" together with the Euholognatha (meaning roughly "advanced Holognatha"), but the Scopuridae do not appear significantly closer to the Euholognatha than to the Systellognatha.

-In addition, not adopting the clades Antarctoperlaria and Holognatha allows for a systematic layout of the Plecoptera that adequately reproduces phylogeny, while retaining the traditional ranked taxa.